-If you want to study in another country, it's obvious that you have to master the language of that country well.
+If you want to study in another country, it's obvious that you have to master the language of that country on a basic level.
 Sometimes you have to take a language test to be admitted to the institution of your choice, even when you're going to follow English-language education.

 Step 8.
 Housing

-Ask the International Office for help in finding accommodation.
+Ask our International Office for help in finding accommodation.

 Step 9.
 Insurance